- The Steam Invalid Depot Configuration error occurs when you try installing or updating a game.

 - Delete all the numbers listed under the MountedDepots section.

-- Select the File > Save options.
+- Select the File and click on Save options.

 - Thereafter, Steam will set up a corrected MountedDepots configuration when launched.